VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 The ordering process must support wait listing, [To Do Identify Chapter][todo2], whereby requests for seats are placed on a wait-list if there are not sufficient seats available.
-The ordering process must enable the conference owner to set various types of discount, [To Do Identify Chapter][todo3], for attendees.
+The ordering process must enable the Business Customer to set various types of discount, [To Do Identify Chapter][todo3], for attendees.

 <div style="margin-left:20px;margin-right:20px;">